andy-k/wolges/README.txt

 tile and those in the gap that do not involve that tile, and moves the rightmost to exclude up to the one empty square after the current set of tiles.

+Moves that only place a single tile are deduplicated by requiring one of the directions to place at least two fresh tiles unless the tile is placed on an empty square that is not adjacent to a cross-tile.
+This is the adjacency bit in the cross set.

+SHADOW-PLAYING TILES

+Each anchor square can participate in at most one (anchor, leftmost, rightmost) triplet for each direction.
+A placement, combining a lane and such a triplet, does not overlap with any other placements.
+Each such triplet groups many (actual_left, actual_right) ranges where leftmost <= actual_left <= anchor < actual_right <= rightmost.

+Even without looking at the lexicon, some of these placements may be impossible, perhaps because a cross set requires a vowel and the rack only has consonants.

+Recursively discovering all actual ranges from a given triplet will fix several
+values: the number of tiles being played from the rack; the face-value score of the tiles on board being played through that contribute to the main word; the additional score from perpendicular tiles as influenced by word multiplier squares being played through; and the effective combined word multiplier for that placement.

+Given an actual range, each empty square contributes a certain multiplier of the face-value of the tile being placed on it.
+This multiplier is influenced only by the effective word multiplier of the main word, the premiums on that square, and the existence of an adjacent cross-tile.

+For a given strip, there are only a few possible effective combined word multiplier.
+Each of these yield a final effective multiplier per empty square, and thus an optimal ordering.
+This is precomputed when processing each strip.
+Different effective combined word multipliers yield different orderings.

+Without the requirement to form a valid word, there is also an optimal ordering for placing tiles to gain the highest possible score.
+Pairing the highest value tile with the highest square multiplier within the actual range of squares will give an upper bound of the score achievable from the range.
+For this reason, the rack tiles are pre-sorted in descending order.

+For each possible number of tiles played, the best leave value adjustment is precomputed.
+The formula is different for empty bag, and this value can be negative.
+For example, an actual range that will place 5 tiles and keep 2 will be given the highest possible leave valuation from any 2 tiles, even if this is not achievable when making the highest possible score.
+In addition, placing 7 tiles will have a +50 adjustment.
+Generally this part must be compatible with the Hasty Valuation Algorithm, however the vowel placement penalty is omitted because it is never positive.

+The end result of this part is to annotate each possible placement with the best possible valuation.
+The valuation may be overestimated but may not be underestimated.

 PLAYING TILES

+Having shadow-played tiles to list out possible placements and their best possible valuations, those placements are then sorted by best possible valuations and tried in that order.
+Once the generator finds n valid moves worth 69 or more, the generator can skip all placements that can generate moves only worth 69 or less, and with a sorted list it simply breaks early.

 This part of the generator recursively places a tile.
 Different from other implementations, each recursion iteratively gets past tiles already on board, conserving stack space for when a tile is placed from the rack, bounding the recursion depth to the number of tiles on rack.
 Only words of length two and above are considered, it is expected that single-tile words are not accepted.
+Similar optimizations are implemented for the shadow-playing step.

 The code starts at play_left and goes into play_right when encountering the direction switch marker in the GADDAG.
 A move can only be recorded after